hwmhht/hht204806/Lesson-1:-Bresenham’s-Line-Drawing-Algorithm.md

 # Second attempt

-The problem with this code (in addition to efficiency) is the choice of the constant, which I took equal to .01.
+The problem with this code (besides its inefficiency) is the choice of the constant, which I took equal to .01.
 If we take it equal to .1, our line segment will look like this:

 ![](https://raw.githubusercontent.com/ssloy/tinyrenderer/gh-pages/img/01-bresenham/62a16a5321.png)￼

 We can easily find the necessary step: it’s just the number of pixels to be drawn.
-The simplest (with errors!) code looks something like the following:
+The simplest (but erroneous) code looks something like the following:

 ```C++
 void line(int x0, int y0, int x1, int y1, TGAImage &image, TGAColor color) {